-Purpose and Context
+Purpose and context

 This style guide aims to:

-- the ePI QRD Cascading Style Sheet (CSS), which is used to apply QRD styles to ePI after transformation
+The ePI QRD Cascading Style Sheet (CSS), which is used to apply QRD styles to ePI after transformation

-- an Extensible Stylesheet Language Transformation (XSLT), which can be used to transform ePI to HTML format with QRD styles
+an Extensible Stylesheet Language Transformation (XSLT), which can be used to transform ePI to HTML format with QRD styles

-1 - ePI creation
+1 ePI creation

-Coming soon!
 When content is pasted from Word into the editor, styling/formatting will be automatically removed.

 In the editor, the applicant should (re)apply the following styling to the section content: